-Voting papers shall be despatched to all fully paid up members for the preceeding year to the date of the A.G.M.
-Voting papers to be returned to the independent scrutineer appointed by the committee two calendar months before the date of the A.G.M.
+Voting papers shall be despatched to all fully paid up members for the preceding year to the date of the A.G.M.
+Voting papers to be returned to the independent scrutineer appointed by the committee two calendar months before the date of theA.G.MM.
 The results of the election shall be notified by the Secretary at the time of the agenda is circulated for the A.G.M. and the elected Officers and Committee shall take office at the A.G.M.

-8. CLUB ASSETS The property of the Club shall be vested in the Committee.
+- CLUB ASSETS The property of the Club shall be vested in the Committee.

-9. EXPULSION OF MEMBERS Any Member who shall be suspended under Kennel Club Rule A42j(5) and/or any Member whose dog(s) is/are disqualified under Kennel Club Rule A42 (9) shall ipso facto cease to be a member of the Society.
-If the conduct of any Member shall, in the opinion of the Committee of the Club, be injurious or likely to be injurious to the character or the interest of the Club, the Committee of the Club may, at a meeting the notice convening which includes as an object the consideration of the conduct of the member, determine that a Special General Meeting of the Club shall be called for the purpose of passing a resolution to expel him/her.
+- EXPULSION OF MEMBERS Any member who shall be suspended under Kennel Club Rule A42 (5) and/or any Member whose dog(s) is/are disqualified under Kennel Club Rule A42 (9) shall ipso facto cease to be a member of the Society.
+If the conduct of any member shall, in the opinion of the Committee of the Club be injurious or likely to be injurious to the character or the interest of the Club, the Committee of the Club may, at a meeting the notice convening which includes as an object the consideration of the conduct of the member, determine that a Special General Meeting of the Club shall be called for the purpose of passing a resolution to expel him/her.
 Notice of the Special General Meeting shall be sent to the accused Member, giving particulars of the complaint and advising the place, date and hour of the Meeting that he/she may attend and offer an explanation.
-If at that meeting, a resolution to expel is passed by a two thirds majority of the Members present and voting, his/her name shall forthwith be erased from the list of Members, and he/she shall thereupon cease for all purposes to be a Member of the Club, except that he/she may within two calendar months from the date of such meeting, appeal to the Kennel Club, upon and subject to, such conditions as the Kennel Club may impose.
-Subject to the foregoing, no member so expelled shall have any claim against the South of England Irish Setter Club, or be entitled to repayment of any part of the subscription and shall forthwith return to the South of England Irish Setter Club, any Club property in the possession of the member at the time of the expulsion.
+If at that Meeting, a resolution to expel is passed by a two thirds majority of the Members present and voting, his/her name shall forthwith be erased from the list of Members, and he/she shall thereupon cease for all purposes to be a Member of the Club, except that he/she may within two calendar months from the date of such meeting, appeal to the Kennel Club, upon and subject to, such conditions as the Kennel Club may impose.
+Subject to the foregoing no member so expelled shall have any claim against the South of England Irish Setter Club, or be entitled to repayment of any part of the subscription and shall forthwith return to the South of England Irish Setter Club, any Club property in the possession of the member at the time of expulsion.

-If the Club expels any member for discreditable conduct in connection with dogs, dog shows or trials, the Club will report the matter in writing to the Kennel Club within seven days and supply particulars required.
+If the Club expels any member to discreditable conduct in connection with dogs, dog shows or trials, the Club will report the matter in writing to the Kennel Club within seven days and supply particulars required.

-11. DISSOLUTION OF THE CLUB In the event of the dissolution of the South of England Irish Setter Club, every effort will be made to return all designated cups and trophies to the donors and any remaining cups and trophies be dealt with under the discretion of the Kennel Club.
+- DISSOLUTION OF THE CLUB In the event of the dissolution of the South of England Irish Setter Club, every effort will be made to return all designated cups and trophies to the donors and any remaining cups and trophies be dealt with under the discretion of the Kennel Club.

 A final statement of audited accounts with a record of the disposal of the property of the Club shall be forwarded to the Kennel Club within six months and the persons named as Officers and Committee of the Club on the last return furnished to the Kennel Club, will be held responsible by the Kennel Club for the proper winding up of the Club.

-12. FEDERATIONS The Club shall not join any federation of Societies or Clubs.
+- FEDERATIONS The Club shall not join any federation of Societies or Clubs.

-13. MAINTENANCE OF TITLE The Officers acknowledge that during the months of January each year Maintenance of Title fee will be forwarded to the Kennel Club by the Secretary for continuance of registration and by 31st July each year, other returns, as stipulated in the Kennel Club Regulations for the Registration and Maintenance of Title of Societies and Breed Councils and the Affiliation of Agricultural Societies and Municipal Authorities, will be forwarded to the Kennel Club.
+- MAINTENANCE OF TITLE The Officers acknowledge that during the months of January each year Maintenance of Title fee will be forwarded to the Kennel Club by the Secretary for continuance of registration and by 31st July each year, other returns, as stipulated in the Kennel Club Regulations for the Registration and Maintenance of Title of Societies and Breed Councils and the Affiliation of Agricultural Societies and Municipal Authorities, will be forwarded to the Kennel Club.
 The Officers also acknowledge their duty to inform the Kennel Club of any change of Secretary of the Club which may occur during the

-15. CODE OF ETHICS The club may have a Code of Ethics.
+- CODE OF ETHICS The club may have a Code of Ethics.

-16. None of the foregoing Rules and Regulations shall be altered or any new rules adopted except at an A.G.M. or S.G.M. of the Club, and the notice of any proposed alterations, or additions, shall not be brought into force until the Kennel Club has been advised and given its approval to the alterations.
+- None of the foregoing Rules and Regulations shall be altered or any new rules adopted except at an A.G.M. or S.G.M. of the Club, and the notice of any proposed alterations, or additions, shall not be brought into force until the Kennel Club has been advised and given its approval to the alterations.